BobBowles/MovieList/README.txt

     1. Unzip the tar.gz somewhere.

-    2. In a console window navigate to the MovieList-1.3 directory and run the following command as root (on Ubuntu/Debian use sudo):
+    2. In a console window navigate to the MovieList-1.4.x directory and run the following command as root (on Ubuntu/Debian use sudo):

             ``[sudo] python3 setup.py install``

-    3. On Ubuntu a desktop launcher is installed, which you should be able to find in the Dash and drag to the launcher bar.
+    3. On Linux a desktop launcher is installed, which you should be able to find and use in your desktop (tested on Ubuntu/Unity and Debian/Xfce).

 Upgrades
 ========